Is Murugan a man or a God ?

 sarasam asmi sagarah

-"e; Among military heads, I am Skanda, among water bodies, I am the great ocean."e; This
+"e; Among military heads, I am Skanda, among water bodies, I am the great ocean."e; This reference not only acknowledges Murugan’s military leadership but also elevates him to the status of a divine entity, symbolizing the highest form of strategic leadership and wisdom.

 The Journey of Murugan: From Kailasa to the South